 Home to the unforgettable Opinicon, Chaffey's Lockstation is where old world charm meets modern luxury.
 Chaffey's lockstation stands on a beautiful isthmus of land lying between Indian and Opinicon Lakes.
-Here you'll find the Lockmaster's House Museum with displays of early life at the Lockstation.
 A stop off at Chaffey's Lockstation is also the perfect opportunity to take in some of Ontario's spellbinding nature as you wander along the Cataraqui Trail, an all-season trail that passes through Chaffey's Lockstation following an old railway line.

-THE OPINICON

-The real highlight of Chaffey's lockstation is The Opinicon Resort.
+THE OPINICON The real highlight of Chaffey's lockstation is The Opinicon Resort.
 A vacation resort where old world charm meets modern luxury, enjoy some of the fantastic amenities on offer here, before delighting in a fine dining experience in the resort's historic dining room.
 First built in the 1870s as a private residence, the building's prime location on the shores of Lake Opinicon made it a draw for tourists and fishermen alike.
-In 1921, the building, after several different owners, was purchased by W.E.
-Phillips and re-opened as The Opinicon Club.
+In 1921, the building, after several different owners, was purchased by W.E Phillips and re-opened as The Opinicon Club.
 Run by the same family for the next 90 years, The Opinicon acted as a popular spot for boaters and tourists alike.
 Every summer a close-knit community would develop between many of the families and guests who would stay for weeks at a time.

 However, over time The Opinicon's glory began to fade and with many of the buildings in a serious state of disrepair the resort was forced to close.
 Put up for sale in 2012, The Opinicon was bought by new owners in 2015.
-Refurbished and modernized, while maintaining its old-world charm, the 'Grand Old Dame of the Rideau' was able to reopen to guests, day-visitors and diners alike in 2015.
-(To find out more visit opinicon.com or call 613-359-5233.)
+Refurbished and modernized, while maintaining its old-world charm, it serves as a restaurant and the ice cream shop.
 RECOMMENDED RESTAURANT: Perhaps it should come as no surprise The Opinicon, located just by the locks is our recommended restaurant for a stop at Chaffey's Lockstation.

-DAVIS LOCK

-One of the most isolated lockstations on the Rideau, Davis Lock is an idyllic lockstation, Surrounded by serene parkland packed with wildlife (watch for deer emerging from the woods!) -the perfect spot to enjoy a picnic and relax.
+DAVIS LOCK One of the most isolated lockstations on the Rideau, Davis Lock is an idyllic lockstation, Surrounded by serene parkland packed with wildlife (watch for deer emerging from the woods!) -the perfect spot to enjoy a picnic and relax.